18.1. Appendix A: Floating-Point Arithmetic#

-Integers in a computer are stored as binary numbers, that is, using base-2.
-For example, the binary number \(1011001_2\) corresponds to the decimal number
+At the lowest level, all data in a computer is stored in binary, a base-2 number system using only the digits 0 and 1.
+For example, the binary number \(1011001_2\) corresponds to the decimal number:

 Int(0b1011001)